marionettejs/backbone.marionette/docs/marionette.layoutview.md

 ## Region Naming

-A Layouts' Regions are attached directly to the Layout instance with the name of the region as the key and the region itself as the value.
-Because of this, you need to be careful to avoid conflicts with existing properties on the Layout when you name your Region.
+A LayoutViews' Regions are attached directly to the LayoutView instance with the name of the region as the key and the region itself as the value.
+Because of this, you need to be careful to avoid conflicts with existing properties on the LayoutView when you name your Region.

-The prototype chain of Layouts is:
+The prototype chain of LayoutViews is:

-`Backbone.View > Marionette.View > Marionette.ItemView > Marionette.Layout`
+`Backbone.View > Marionette.View > Marionette.ItemView > Marionette.LayoutView`

 Consequently, every property on each of those Classes must be avoided as Region names.
 The most common issue people run into is trying to name their Region *"attributes"*.
 Be aware